kukwang/MobileViT-Structured-Pruning/README.md

 ```

 ## Acknowledgements
-Our code is based on [ml-cvnets](https://github.com/apple/ml-cvnets).
+This code is based on [ml-cvnets](https://github.com/apple/ml-cvnets).